Veronica Stele

 Veronica Stele (born 19 November 1977) is a former professional tennis player from Argentina.
+Occasionally, she also participates in basque pelota competitions.

 Career highlights

 On 19 May 1997, Stele reached her highest singles ranking of world No. 237.
 Her career-high doubles ranking came on 7 July 1997, when she became world No. 117.
 In her career, she won two singles and 11 doubles titles on the ITF Circuit.

 ITF doubles titles

 In 1997, Stele and her partner Katalin Marosi won the doubles title at the $50k tournament at Budapest, Hungary, and the $50k event at Marseille, France.